vepiteski/HNM4CP.jl/README.md

 **PNM and HNM solvers**

 The solvers implement the algorithms in DFG2024 https://hal.science/hal-02306526 .
 PNM is a Newton-min algorithm made globally convergent using Polyhedral projections.
 The hybrid HNM version uses tests to avoid as much as possible the polyhedral computations for the sake of efficiency, while maintaining the global convergence property.
+The main solver is in ```/src/HNM/nm_algo.jl```.
+There is a ```/src/NMM/Code_README.txt``` briefly describing the solver.

 **Examples of complementarity problems**